For Life Threatening Emergencies or for Crisis Care needs 24/7:

 Yes, as a concerned family member you are more than welcome to call the Counseling Center to consult with one of our staff members.
 We can help you brainstorm ideas for speaking to your student, and also let you know about our services and other resources that may be helpful.
-Please keep in mind that we will not be able to confirm or deny if your student has accessed care at our center.
-You may call us during our open office hours at 949-824-6457.
-And any time the Counseling Center is closed, this same number connects to our support and crisis line by dialing the phone number and selecting option number “2”.
+Please keep in mind that we will not be able to confirm or deny if your student has accessed care at our Center.
+You may call us during our open office hours at 949-824-6457; at any time the Counseling Center is closed, this same number connects to our support and crisis line by dialing the phone number and selecting option number “2”.

 I am worried about my student.
 Who can I call if my student is having a crisis?